Is It IBS, SIBO, or Histamine Intolerance? A Symptom Comparison

 Look at histamine intolerance if your symptoms go beyond the gut.
 Flushing, migraines, hives, or a stuffy nose after red wine, aged cheese, or leftovers are the giveaways.
 A two to four week low-histamine trial is the usual first step.
 The deeper workup lives at histaminetracker.com.

-Here's the uncomfortable truth: a lot of people have two of these at once, or all three.
-IBS patients have measurably more activated mast cells in their gut tissue, which is the same mechanism that drives histamine intolerance.
+A lot of people have two of these at once, or all three.
+IBS patients have measurably more activated mast cells in gut tissue, which is the same mechanism that drives histamine intolerance.
 SIBO sits inside the IBS label for a huge chunk of patients.
-And the low-FODMAP diet happens to reduce some of the fermentation that feeds SIBO bacteria, which is why it sometimes helps people who technically have SIBO without anyone knowing.
+The low-FODMAP diet happens to reduce some of the fermentation that feeds SIBO bacteria, which is one reason it sometimes helps people who technically have SIBO without anyone knowing.

-That overlap is the reason piecewise diagnosis takes so long.
-If one intervention doesn't cover your symptoms, it doesn't mean the diagnosis was wrong.
+That overlap is why piecewise diagnosis takes so long.
+If one intervention doesn't cover all your symptoms, it doesn't mean the diagnosis was wrong.
 It may just mean there's a second thing going on.

 The practical move is to track what you eat, when symptoms start, and what they look like.
-Patterns become obvious fast once the data is written down.
-That's true whether the answer turns out to be FODMAPs, bacteria, histamine, or some combination of all three.
+The FODMAP Tracker app logs meals and symptoms with timestamps so onset speed and symptom type are in the data when you compare notes with a clinician.
+Patterns become obvious fast once the data is written down, whether the answer turns out to be FODMAPs, bacteria, histamine, or some combination of all three.

 Track your symptoms and discover patterns with FODMAP Tracker.
 Includes a database of 1,000+ foods with FODMAP ratings.